-All-Butter Double Pie Crust:
+Double Crust Pie Dough:

-- 1 tablespoon granulated sugar
+- 1 tablespoon (12g) granulated sugar

-- large pinch of kosher salt
+- large pinch kosher salt

-- 1 teaspoon white vinegar
+- 1 teaspoon white vinegar or fresh lemon juice

 Peach Blackberry Filling:

-- 8 ounces (1 and 1/2 pint containers; about 1 and 1/2 cups) fresh blackberries
+- 8 ounces (1½ cups) fresh blackberries

-- 1/4 cup lightly packed brown sugar
+- ¼ cup (50g) lightly packed light or dark brown sugar

-- 3 tablespoons granulated sugar
+- 3 tablespoons (36g) granulated sugar

 - 3 tablespoons cornstarch

-- 1 tablespoon freshly squeezed lemon juice
+- 1 tablespoon fresh lemon juice

 - 1 teaspoon ground cinnamon

-- large pinch of ground nutmeg
+- large pinch ground nutmeg

-- 1/2 teaspoon kosher salt
+- ⅛ teaspoon Diamond Crystal kosher salt

-- 1 to 2 tablespoons heavy cream, for brushing
+- 1-2 tablespoons heavy cream for brushing

-- vanilla ice cream or whipped cream, for serving
+- vanilla ice cream or whipped cream

-- Using the stand mixer, fitted with the chilled paddle attachment, mix the dry ingredients for 5 to 10 seconds over low speed.
-Over low speed, slowly add the butter, a few pieces at a time, until the butter has broken into a mixture of larger and smaller size pieces (similar to ‘broken walnut pieces').
+- Using the paddle attachment, mix the dry ingredients for 5 to 10 seconds over low speed.
+Over low speed, slowly add the cold cubed unsalted butter, a few pieces at a time, until the butter has broken into a mixture of larger and smaller size pieces (similar to ‘broken walnut pieces’).
+Add the vinegar and slowly add the ice water (you will most likely need to use all of it or a touch more, but this will depend on humidity) until the dough just barely holds together.
+It will look relatively dry and shaggy in the bowl, but if the dough can hold together when squeezed with your palm, it is ready.

-- Add the vinegar and slowly add the ice water (you will most likely need to use all of it or a touch more, depending on the humidity of your kitchen) until the dough just barely holds together.
-It will still look relatively dry and shaggy in the bowl, but if the dough can hold together (or almost hold together) when squeezed in the palm of your hand, it is ready.
-Transfer the dough mixture to a large gallon-size Ziploc bag (this helps lessen the warmth from your hands from transferring to the dough) and using the open ends and sides of the bag, press the dough together into a ball using the heels of your hand.
+- Transfer the pie to a large gallon-size Ziplock bag (this helps lessen the warmth from your hands from transferring to the dough) and using the open ends and sides of the bag, press the dough together into a ball using the heels of your hand.

-Tips For Success:
+Tips for Success: